ucsf-wynton/wynton-website-hpc/docs/hpc/software/singularity.md

 <div class="alert alert-warning" role="alert" markdown="1">
-2022-11-23: The Singularity software was renamed to Apptainer in November 2021.
+The Singularity software was renamed to Apptainer in November 2021.
 This change has now trickled all the way down to the CentOS software repositories and is now deployed on {{ site.cluster.name }}.
-We will soon suggest you to use the `apptainer` command, but the alias `singularity` will continue to work for the time being.
+Although alias `singularity` continues to work for the time being, we recommend to use the `apptainer` command.
 </div>

 # Singularity - Linux Containers